empicano/aiomqtt/CONTRIBUTING.md

 # Contributing

-Hi there!
-Thanks for your interest in contributing to asyncio-mqtt.
+We're happy about your contributions to aiomqtt!

 ## Setting up an environment

-Clone the `asyncio-mqtt` repository.
+Clone the aiomqtt repository

 Inside the repository, create a virtual environment: